someparty/someparty/source/articles/2018-08-05-art-school.html.markdown

 [Listen: NECK - "Hipster Beard" @ Bandcamp](https://necktunes.bandcamp.com/track/hipster-beard "#")

-A few hours after NECK's cavelcade of nonsense the francophone punk group [Brutal Chérie](http://brutalcherie.bandcamp.com) will take the Black Frest stage.
+A few hours after NECK's cavalcade of nonsense the francophone punk group [Brutal Chérie](http://brutalcherie.bandcamp.com) will take the Black Frest stage.
 This trio's tough take on the genre alternately calls to mind beloved US melodic punk bands like Off With Their Heads and underground sensations like The Spits.
 The group was formed in 2010 by Thierry Hivon and Simon Deshaies, who had played together in the 90s Montreal band Sexhead.
 They're joined by Antoine Legault (of The Mata Haris) on drums.
 The group is supporting their 2017 full-length *Antisocial et Brutal*, their second full-length, which was released by Parisian punk label [Guerilla Asso](http://guerilla.limitedrun.com/).

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=1589100685/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="http://brutalcherie.bandcamp.com/album/antisocial-et-brutal">Antisocial et brutal by Brutal chérie</a></iframe>